CSJudd/ha-addons-dev/esphome_selective_updates/README.md

 ### The Problem

-ESPHome's built-in "Update All" button has a critical flaw:
+ESPHome's built-in "Update All" button has critical flaws:

 - ❌ **No intelligence** - Recompiles ALL devices, even ones already updated
 - ❌ **No resume** - If interrupted at device #200, starts over from #1
-- ❌ **Wastes time** - Takes 10+ hours for 375 devices when only 5 need updates
+- ❌ **Wastes time** - Takes 10+ hours for 389 devices when only 5 need updates
 - ❌ **No offline detection** - Tries to update unreachable devices and fails
 - ❌ **Floods logs** - Thousands of log lines make troubleshooting impossible